natemcoleman/nathanmcoleman/content/publications/gossamer.md

 <a href="https://asmedigitalcollection.asme.org/mechanismsrobotics/article-abstract/17/4/044505/1207337/Modeling-and-Analysis-of-Inter-Panel-Slipping-for?redirectedFrom=fulltext" target="_blank">View Publication</a>

-If you don't want to pay $25 to ASME, you can download the PDF of the publication using the link below:
+You can view and download the PDF of the publication using the link below:
 <a href="/publications/gossamer/IDETC_Rolled_Gossamer_Slip_Modeling.pdf" target="_blank">Download PDF</a>

+For the source code and additional materials, you can visit the GitHub repository:
+<a href="https://github.com/natemcoleman/RolledMembraneMatlab" target="_blank">GitHub Repository</a>